Stone sentenced to 3-1/3 years, Trump signals no immediate pardon for adviser

 “Mr. Stone is, in fact, not simply that public persona, but a human being,” he said.

-Stone was convicted of lying to the Intelligence Committee about his attempts to contact WikiLeaks, the website that released damaging emails about Trump’s 2016 Democratic election rival Hillary Clinton that U.S. intelligence officials have concluded were stolen by Russian hackers.

-The judge noted that Stone was not charged with or convicted of having any role in conspiring with Russia.
+The judge noted Stone was not charged with or convicted of having any role in conspiring with Russia.
 But Jackson said Stone’s effort to obstruct a congressional investigation into Russian election meddling “was deliberate, planned - not one isolated incident.”

-The investigators were not some “secret anti-Trump cabal,” the judge said, but members of a congressional committee that was at the time led by Republicans.
+The investigators were not some “secret anti-Trump cabal,” Jackson said, but lawmakers on a committee led at the time by Republicans.

-Stone’s career as a Republican operative has stretched from the Watergate scandal era of the early 1970s to Trump’s campaign four years ago.
+Stone’s career has stretched from the Watergate scandal era of the early 1970s to Trump’s campaign four years ago.
 Stone has labeled himself an “agent provocateur” and famously has the face of former President Richard Nixon tattooed on his back.

 Wearing sunglasses and a dark fedora as he entered the courthouse accompanied by an entourage of family, friends and lawyers, Stone strode past a giant inflatable rat dressed as Trump and a sign calling for his pardon.
 One onlooker shouted: “Traitor!”

-After prosecutors made their sentencing recommendation last week, Trump blasted them as “corrupt” and railed against this “miscarriage of justice.”
-U.S. Attorney General William Barr intervened and the Justice Department overruled the recommendation.
+After prosecutors made their sentencing recommendation last week, Trump called them “corrupt” and railed against this “miscarriage of justice.”
+Attorney General William Barr intervened and the Justice Department overruled the recommendation.
 Congressional Democrats have accused Trump and Barr of politicizing the U.S. criminal justice system and threatening the rule of law.

-Jackson had sharp words for John Crabb, the prosecutor newly installed on the case after the original prosecutors quit.

-“I fear you know less about the case ... than just about every other person in this courtroom apart from the defense attorney who just joined this team,” Jackson told him.

-Reporting by Sarah N. Lynch and Jan Wolfe; Additional reporting by Makini Brice, Jeff Mason, Steve Holland and David Morgan; Editing by Andy Sullivan and Will Dunham
+Reporting by Sarah N. Lynch and Jan Wolfe; Additional reporting by Makini Brice, Jeff Mason, Lisa Lambert, Steve Holland and David Morgan; Editing by Andy Sullivan and Will Dunham